2020 SLA Europe ECCA Application guidelines

-There are two Early Career Conference Awards (ECCAs) available in 2018.
+There is one Early Career Conference Award (ECCA) available in 2020.
 Past Award winners have found the experience invaluable and we strongly encourage you to apply.

-The Award will allow winners to attend the 2018 SLA Annual Conference and INFO-EXPO in Baltimore, 11 – 13 June 2018.
+The Award will allow winners to attend the 2020 SLA Annual Conference and INFO-EXPO in Charlotte, 7 – 9 June 2020.

 The Early Career Conference Awards provide invaluable opportunities for new library and information professionals to develop and establish themselves within their chosen sector.

-Each Award is worth about $4000.
-It covers the full cost of Conference registration, hotel lodging, economy return airfare to Baltimore, and meals and appropriate incidental expenses.
+The Award is worth about $4000.
+It covers the full cost of Conference registration, hotel lodging, economy return airfare to Charlotte, and meals and appropriate incidental expenses.

 Award winners will be paired with a mentor from the sponsoring Division.
 The mentor will brief the award winner before the Conference, give guidance during the Conference, and maintain a link to the Division following the Conference.
 Winners are also assigned a mentor from SLA Europe to offer direct support and help orient them to the Conference experience.